Vikashkmrag/ANPR-Detection/README.md

 ## More:
-	Other smaller network can be tried if higher fps is needed such as SSDMobileNetV1,SSDMobileNetV2 Models can be quantised and converted to tflite for much faster inference, can also be used in raspberrypi.
+	Other smaller network can be tried if higher fps is needed such as SSDMobileNetV1,SSDMobileNetV2 Model can be further quantised and converted to tflite for much faster inference, can also be used in raspberrypi.

 ## Steps: